Prismatic cohomology relative to $\delta$-rings: Relative syntomic cohomology

 Now consider the following commutative diagram

+The upper left square is cartesian as the vertical fibers are are both given by the fiber of the completion map $\Prism_{R/A}^{(1)}\{i\}\rightarrow\Prism_{R/A}^{(1)}\{i\}$.
+The same is true for the bottom right square.
 The pullback of the top and bottom horizontal row are $\bZ_p(i)(R/A)^{\mathrm{nc}}$ and $\bZ_p(i)(R/A)$, respectively.
 We claim that in the diagram the maps between the pullback of all rows are in fact equivalences.
 For the map from the pullback of the first row to the second this follows by the fact that the upper left square is a pullback and the right upper vertical map is an equivalence.
 For the map from the pullback of the middle row to the pullback of the last row this follows similarly since the left lower vertical map is an equivalence and the right lower square a pullback. \end{proof}